Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

         })
 ```

 - Lastly, we dockerize our application where we use requirements.txt to install the needed dependencies/packages and expose port 8080 for the api to run on that.
-We create a docker compose file to run the dockerfile which helps us typing out the whole docker run command and the container restarts automatically with the restart: always command.
+We create a docker compose file to run the dockerfile which saves us from typing out the whole docker run command and the container restarts automatically with the restart: always command.
 Additionally, we push this image to the dockerhub account so we can run the image from aws ec2 instance.

 - The docker compose file contents are shown below: